OukoFranchez/alx-system_engineering-devops/0x0C-web_server/README.md

   * Nginx should be listening on port 80
   * When querying Nginx at its root / with a GET request (requesting a page) using curl, it must return a page that contains the string Hello World!
   * The redirection must be a “301 Moved Permanently”
-  * Your answer file should be a Puppet manifest containing commands to automatically configure an Ubuntu machine to respect above requirements
+  * Answer file should be a Puppet manifest containing commands to automatically configure an Ubuntu machine to respect above requirements